Explore With Us...

 By Bill Webb

-The Spring campout will be held at the Bracebridge Fairgrounds, June 10-14, 2018.
-Registration of Explorer RV Club members will begin at the Fall campout at Scone.
+The spring campout will be held at the Bracebridge Fairgrounds, June 10-14, 2018.
+Registration of Explorer RV Club members began at the Scone fall campout.
 Registration fee: $25 per person, Camping fee: $100 (four nights).
 More details to come in future issues.

 Submitted by Virginia Elliott